 Leaving Letdar, we climb gradually to a ridge before descending to the headwaters of the Marshyangdi and crossing via a covered wooden bridge.
 After a short ascent up the mountain path on the right bank, we follow a narrow trail across an unstable steep slope and then descend to Thorung Phedi. .

-We take an early morning flight to Pokhara.
+We take an early morning flight to Pokhara (20 minutes).
 It is a spectacular flight along the Kali Gandaki Gorge and provides wonderful views of both the Dhaulagiri and Annapurna ranges.
-We then catch a further flight back to Kathmandu..
+We then catch a further flight back to Kathmandu (25 minutes). .

-Our Nepalese support team will take you to the airport for your flight home.
-On the other hand, if you prefer to stay longer, you can go for short tours such as game drive at National parks, rafting, Tibet tours, mountain biking, etc.- ask us..
+Our Nepali support team will take you to the airport for your flight home.
+On the other hand, if you prefer to stay longer, you can go for short tours such as game drive at National parks, rafting, Tibet tours, mountain biking, etc.- please ask us. .

 This is a long trek that goes right into high mountain country and over the Thorung La pass (5416m), the highest pass on this trek.
 Physically quite tiring, it involves approx 6-8 hours trekking along rocky ridges.
 No previous experience is required, you should be moderately fit, used to some regular exercise and enjoy walking in the high altitude conditions.

 We offer several options regarding the organization of your trek: